juhasev/sample-ninja-help/edit-project-link-templates.md

 ## Survey redirect templates
-Survey redirect templates allow you to configure pre-defined survey entry and exit redirects and share them with other project manager.
+Survey redirect templates allow you to configure pre-defined survey entry and exit redirects and share them with other project managers.
 My template tab contains all your personal templates while the shared -tab contains anything shared with you.
+Template allow you configure parameter names use like for passing **panelist ID** to the survey software.
+Additionally you can also template security hashing configuration and not having to enter complex passcodes every time you start a project.

 #### Creating a new template
 Click on the blue **plus** -icon to get started and read the help icons in the edit template dialog.